What is asthma?

 Follow-up care for asthma

-At follow-up visits, your primary care provider or nurse practitioner can also discuss any side effects and your concerns, make sure that the medicines are taken properly, and identify any problems you may have with getting the care you need: insurance coverage, access to appointments, ability to get medicines, organizing the medicine schedule.
+At follow-up visits, your asthma care provider can also discuss any side effects and your concerns, make sure your child is taking their medicines properly, and identify any problems you may have getting the care you need.
+Common hurdles are: insurance coverage, access to appointments, ability to get medicines and organizing the medicine schedule.
 So it's important to keep those follow-up appointments as part of your on-going effort to keep your child healthy.

 How can you help get the most out of your follow up visits?
 Bring in your medications and spacers with you.
 Asthma medication names and colors can be confusing.
 By bringing in your medications you can more easily tell us what medications you are using, what you felt was helpful or not, and we can make sure you are using the inhaler properly.